Pasokification

-Pasokification is the decline of centre-left social-democratic political parties in European and other Western countries during the 2010s, often accompanied by the rise of nationalist, left-wing and right-wing populist alternatives.
-In Europe, the share of votes for such parties was at its 70-year lowest in 2015.
+Pasokification is the decline of centre-left, social-democratic political parties in European and other Western countries during the 2010s, often accompanied by the rise of nationalist, left-wing and right-wing populist alternatives.
+In Europe, the share of votes for centre-left parties was at its 70-year lowest in 2015.

-The term originates from the Greek party PASOK, which saw a declining share of the vote in national elections — from 43.92% in 2009 to 13.18% in May 2012, to 12.28% in June 2012 and 4.68% in 2015 — due to its poor handling of the Greek government-debt crisis and implementation of harsh austerity measures.
+The term originates from the Greek party PASOK, which saw a declining share of the vote in national elections — from 43.9% in 2009 to 13.2% in May 2012, to 12.3% in June 2012 and 4.7% in 2015 — due to its perceived poor handling of the Greek government-debt crisis and implementation of harsh austerity measures.
 Simultaneously, the left-wing anti-austerity Syriza party saw a growth in vote share and influence.
 Since PASOK's decline, the term has been applied to similar declines for other social-democratic and Third Way parties.

-In 2020s, SPD winning the 2021 German federal election, Labour Party and PASOK-KINAL performing well in the polls for the upcoming United Kingdom and Greek elections repectively led to discussions about the possibility of "De-Pasokification", "reverse pasokification", "kinalification."